Kidney Stone Specialist in Montebello, CA

 DRINK AT LEAST TWO DAILY LITERS OF FLUID, PREFERABLY WATER TO LOWER THE SATURATION OF MINERALS IN URINE.

-Even though the common type of stone is called “calcium oxalate,” this does NOT mean that dietary calcium is a contributor to kindey stones.
-Rather, adequate intake of dietary calcium is related to lower risk of kidney stones.
+Even though the common type of stone is called “calcium oxalate,” this does NOT mean that dietary calcium is a contributor to kidney stones.
+Rather, adequate intake of dietary calcium is related to a lower risk of kidney stones.
 Studies have shown that getting enough calcium but reducing sodium and animal protein helps prevent stone formation.
 On the other hand, cutting down on foods high in oxalates may be beneficial.
-The list includes chocolate, nuts, beans, rhubarb, spinach, beets and black tea.
+The list includes chocolate, nuts, beans, rhubarb, spinach, beets, and black tea.

 These are general recommendations, and may not help every person who suffers from kidney stones.
 Never self-diagnose.
 Urologists specialize in urinary tract disorders, including kidney stones, and it is important to meet with a urologist who can determine the problem and the best treatment.
 Call (626) 284-9278 today to schedule an appointment with Alarcon Urology Center in Montebello, CA, or submit a request online using our secure form.